’23 Hurricane Season: Be Ready

 The borough — basically a low-lying barrier beach bracketed by the Shrewsbury River and Atlantic Ocean — is particularly vulnerable.
 Geologically known as the Northern Headlands, our immediate shore area is “characterized by narrow beaches at the base of deteriorated bluffs and dunes that have been eroded by years of storm damage,” according to the pros at Hurricaneville, “offering the least suitable natural and artificial protection from erosive forces.”

-Shore residents shouldn’t count on government of any type to save them.
+Shore residents can not count on government of any stripe to “save them” from a major storm.
 True security comes only in having an escape plan and the discipline to employ it when the time arrives.
 If we’ve learned anything, it’s that weather is unpredictable.

 Even the most advanced climate-tracking technology is no match for Mother Nature’s wrath.
 Late changes in a storm’s path could leave thousands unprepared.
 Bottom line: all shore dwellers must be vigilant and always have a “Plan.”
 Here are some other basics to consider: